-In 2017, we conducted a new, comprehensive analysis of the most important CR topics for our industry and business.
-This is part of a regular four-year cycle we have established to help us better understand those issues that matter most to our key internal and external stakeholders.
+To help define the most important corporate responsibility (CR) issues for our industry and for Novartis, we regularly conduct a CR materiality analysis to help us better understand those issues that matter most to our key internal and external stakeholders.

 We are continuing to work to expand access to healthcare through a variety of approaches that provide tailored and scalable solutions: social business initiatives, equitable commercial models, zero-profit models, patient assistance programs and drug donations.
 Our generics division, Sandoz, also helps make high-quality generic medicines and biosimilars available to more people.

 We believe that we can be more systematic in implementing access strategy throughout our business.
 In 2017, we therefore established a set of Access Principles that clarify our approach to access.
 These will go into effect in 2018.